Why Bedford Place area?

 We expect to make a final decision regarding the trial pedestrianisation of Carlton Place and Lower Banister Street later this year.

 What's happening next?

-Following a recent review of the trial pedestrianisation of Bedford Place (the road), including a survey of businesses with frontages on the road, we have now taken the decision to reopen Bedford Place on Monday 19th July once the UEFA EURO 2020 tournament has finished.
+Following a recent review of the trial pedestrianisation of Bedford Place (the road), including a survey of businesses with frontages on the road, we have now taken the decision to reopen Bedford Place.
 You can view the survey results here.
-Please note, for data protection purposes we have not been able to share all the responses given, such as those relating to personal, business and commercially sensitive information
+Please note, for data protection purposes we have not been able to share all the responses given, such as those relating to personal, business and commercially sensitive information.

 Carlton Place and Lower Banister Street will remain pedestrianised, with a final decision regarding these streets to be made later this year.

 Looking ahead, we will work with local businesses and residents to help co-design changes which could encourage lower vehicle speeds through The Polygon and traffic calming measures to improve safety.
 We have allocated a budget of £150k to support the delivery of any recommendations made during this further engagement with local businesses and residents.

 The formal consultation period for the Experimental Traffic Regulation Order has now passed, however anyone wishing to comment on the scheme can still share their feedback by writing to: email@example.com